Understanding Deepfakes: What Older Adults Need to Know

 With this type of deepfake scam, scammers use AI technology to mimic the voice or appearance of a family member, claiming they are in urgent trouble.

 One particularly devious extortion scam is known as the “grandparent scam,” which typically targets older adults over the phone.
 Using special voice cloning technology, criminals impersonate a grandchild or other family member.
 They tell the relative they're in some kind of serious legal trouble and need money quickly.
-From January 2020 to June 2021, the FBI Internet Crime Complaint Center (IC3) received over 650 reports of possible grandparent scams, resulting in over $13 million in losses.2
+In 2025, Americans reported $5 million in losses to these "distress" scams.3

 How can I identify a deepfake video, photo, or audio clip?